The Hanged Man is certainly an odd sight, sitting between steadfast Justice and mysterious Death at number twelve in the Major Arcana.

 - Passage of Time

-What does The Hanged Man mean in Others’ Perception of You?
+What does The Hanged Man Tarot Card as How Someone (He/She) Sees You?

 Sometimes it is difficult to track our own progress, but when The Hanged Man describes how others see you, know that others can see the changes you’re making.